 First aid refers to the emergency or immediate care you should provide when a person is injured or ill until full medical treatment is available.
 For minor conditions, first aid care may be enough.
 For serious problems, first aid care should be continued until more advanced care becomes available.

 The decision to act appropriately with first aid can mean the difference between life and death.
 Begin by introducing yourself to the injured or ill person.
 Explain that you are a first aid provider and are willing to help.
 The person must give you permission to help them; do not touch them until they agree to be helped.
 If you encounter a confused person or someone who is critically injured or ill, you can assume that they would want you to help them.
-This is known as “implied consent.”
+This is known as “implied consent.

 First Aid Basics

-After determining the problem, the next step in providing help is to determine the unresponsiveness of the injured or ill person.
+After determining the problem, the next step in providing help is to determine the responsiveness of the injured or ill person.
 The best way to determine this is to tap the person and talk loudly to them: “Are you okay?”
-After determining unresponsiveness, yell for help.
+After determining responsiveness, yell for help.
 Look for any medical identifications, such as a necklace or a bracelet.
 This may provide a valuable clue to the cause of the situation.

 Assessing the safety of the surroundings is critical when approaching any scene.
-You do not want to become another person who is injured or ill so look for any potential dangers.
-Remove the person from any dangers, such as presence of water at the scene.
+You do not want to become another person who is injured or ill, so look for any potential dangers.
+Remove the person from any dangers, such as the presence of water at the scene.
 Be especially alert to avoid danger from automobile traffic.